Accounting for scalar non-Gaussianity in secondary gravitational waves: Introduction

 The structure of the paper is as follows.
 In the next section, we present the generalized definition of the non-Gaussianity parameter $\fnl$ to include a generic scale dependence.
 We also outline the steps involved in calculating $\fnl$ from the cubic order action of the scalar perturbations.
-We then arrive at the expression for the correction to be added to the scalar power spectrum in section~\ref{sec:pc}.
+We then arrive at the expression for the correction to be added to the scalar power spectrum, \viz $\pc(k)$ in section~\ref{sec:pc}.
+In section~\ref{sec:ph-2}, we shall compute the non-Gaussian contributions to $\ogw$ arising due to $\fnl$.
+We shall point out that some of these contributions can be expressed in terms of $\pc(k)$.
 We present the models for illustration in section~\ref{sec:models}, and compute the power and bi-spectra arising from them.
-We calculate the corrections to the power spectra using the respective bispectra and compare against the original spectra.
+We shall calculate the corrections to the power spectra using the respective bispectra and compare against the original spectra.
 We also obtain an analytical estimate of the correction and compare it against the exact numerical result.
-We evaluate the $\ogw$ generated from the enhanced power spectra of these models.
+We shall finally evaluate the $\ogw$ generated from these models due to both Gaussian and non-Gaussian contributions and compare the amplitudes in each case.
 We conclude in section~\ref{sec:conc} with a brief summary and outlook.

 Before proceeding, let us clarify the notations that shall be used in this work.
 We work with natural units such that $\hbar = c = 1$ and set the reduced Planck mass to be $\Mpl=(8\,\pi\,G)^{-1/2}$.
 We shall assume the background to be the spatially flat Friedmann-Lema\^itre-Robertson-Walker (FLRW) line element described by the scale factor $a$ and the Hubble parameter $H$.
 The Greek letter $\eta$ shall represent the conformal time coordinate.